Enterprise Holdings Pledges $120 Million to Advance Social and Racial Equity and Expand the Fight Against Hunger

 Enterprise Holdings Foundation Launches New “ROAD Forward” Initiative While Expanding Existing “Fill Your Tank” CommitmentSupport for My Brother’s Keeper Alliance, UNCF, Girls Inc. and Parents as Teachers to Drive Social and Racial Equity in Local Communities

-/EIN News/ -- ST. LOUIS, MO, Nov.
-23, 2020 (GLOBE NEWSWIRE) -- Enterprise Holdings, through the Enterprise Holdings Foundation, is elevating its focus on diversity, equity and inclusion with a new five-year, $55 million commitment to organizations that advance social and racial equity in communities around the world.
+/EIN News/ -- ST. LOUIS (November 23, 2020), Nov.
+25, 2020 (GLOBE NEWSWIRE) -- Enterprise Holdings, through the Enterprise Holdings Foundation, is elevating its focus on diversity, equity and inclusion with a new five-year, $55 million commitment to organizations that advance social and racial equity in communities around the world.

 The company’s new initiative, Enterprise Holdings ROAD Forward, will increase Respect, Opportunity, Achievement and Diversity (ROAD) for youth and families by addressing three social and racial equity gaps in need of urgent attention: early childhood development, youth health and wellness, and career and college preparation.